-Our Digital Accelerators drive our digital transformation efforts.
-They are deep technical specialists combined with change agents who are deployed across our audit practice.

-They are auditors with specialised technology training and play a crucial role in our audit teams.
-As well as technical training, they receive leadership and upskilling training so they can act as change agents on the ground.
-They spot audit areas suitable for digital improvement and build the automations to make it happen.
-They create, and encourage others to create customised audit innovations.
+A mix of deep technical specialists and change agents, our Digital Accelerators are deployed across our whole audit practice.
+They are auditors with specialised technology training to encourage our people to use the latest tools and technologies in our audits.
+Leadership and upskilling training is provided to empower our Digital Accelerators to act as change agents on the ground, spotting audit areas suitable for digital enhancement and building the automations to make it happen.
+They create, and encourage others to create, customised audit innovations.

 Our citizen-led collaboration platform for developing and sharing automations across teams.
 This ensures technology built by one audit team can quickly be adopted and used by other teams.
 Since its inception, hundreds of new tools have been created which have been applied to audits.
-4. Audit quality